elbartostrikesagain/rin-ruby-helpers/README.md

 ## What does this do?

-This gem adds additional methods to the Rinruby gem which is used to connect to R. Currently, the only helpers are for single variable and multi variable linear regression on arrays of numbers, as well as an arrays of objects.
+This gem adds additional methods to the Rinruby gem which is used to connect to R. Currently, the only helpers are for linear regression on arrays of numbers, as well as an arrays of objects.

-#### Why is this useful?
+#### About Linear regressions

-Linear regression is type of supervised learning which is a subset of machine learning.
-It is useful in predicting variables which have a linear relationship.
-For example, if you could predict the price of the house given the number of square feet of the house.
+Linear regression is a type of supervised learning that models the relationship between scalar dependent and explanatory values.
+This allows you to infer a function from training data.
+For example, you could predict the price of a house given the number of square feet of a house.
 You would take an array of house objects, where a house object has a price, number of square feet, create a linear regression, evaluate if there is a correlation between these variables, and then predict house prices on other house objects of unknown prices(first example in usage below).
 (Note this is a simple example - there are many other things that should be factored in when estimating the price of a house.)

 ![sample house price image](http://www.holehouse.org/mlclass/01_02_Introduction_regression_analysis_and_gr_files/Image.png "house price sample image")